learn-co-curriculum/dsc-grouping-data-with-sql/README.md

 ## The `HAVING` clause

 Finally, we can also filter our aggregated views with the `HAVING` clause.
 The `HAVING` clause works similarly to the `WHERE` clause, except it is used to filter data selections on conditions **after** the `GROUP BY` clause.
 For example, if we wanted to filter based on a customer's last name, we would use the `WHERE` clause.
-However, if we wanted to filter a list of cities with at least 5 customers, we would using the `HAVING` clause.
+However, if we wanted to filter a list of cities with at least 5 customers, we would use the `HAVING` clause.
 First, we would `GROUP BY` city and then use the `HAVING` clause, which will allow us to pass conditions on the result of this aggregation.

 ```python